ZAHON/simplyui-old/packages/simplyui-react/src/components/button/README.md

 ## Loading state

 Use the `loading` property to show the Button loading state.
 In this state [Loader](../loader/README.md) component replaces left or right icon and Button becomes disabled.
+When `loading` property is set to `true` Button has `data-loading` attribute.

 ```jsx
 import { Button } from '@simplyui/react';